-This paper provides historical perspective on the monetary transmission mechanism.
-Several recent papers attempt to determine whether the special nature of bank lending impinges on the monetary transmission mechanism (Bernanke (1983), Calomiris and Hubbard (1989), Bordo, Rappaport and Schwartz (1991), Kashyap, Stein and Wilcox (1993), Romer and Romer (1990), Hall and Thomson (1993)), and a number of these examine the transmission mechanism in particular historical episodes (Calomiris and Hubbard (1989), Bordo, Rappaport and Schwartz (1991), Bernanke (1983)).
+mechanism.
+Several recent papers attempt to determine whether the special nature of bank lending impinges on the monetary transmission mechanism (Bernanke 1983; Calomiris and Hubbard 1989; Bordo, Rappaport, and Schwartz 1992; Kashyap, Stein, and Wilcox 1993; Romer and Romer 1990; Hall and Thomson 1993), and a number of these examine the transmission mechanism in particular historical episodes (Calomiris and Hubbard 1989; Bordo, Rappaport, and Schwartz 1992; Bernanke 1983).
 None of these papers, however, explores changes in the nature of the transmission mechanism over time.
-In this paper we examine directly the changes in financial market institutions over the last one hundred years, and we show how these changes can be used to assess the importance of the lending channel of monetary transmission.
+In this paper we directly examine the changes in financial market institutions over the last one hundred years, and we show how these changes can be used to assess the importance of the lending channel of monetary transmission.

-Section 2 presents the basic analytical framework.
+Section 8.1 presents the basic analytical framework.
 We use the Bernanke and Blinder (1988) model of the monetary transmission mechanism to show under what conditions the response of the economy to a monetary contraction should be especially sensitive to the presence of a lending channel.
 Each of the conditions we identify can be examined in the data over long historical periods.
 We can therefore determine whether the lending channel appears to be important in periods when theory combined with evidence on the financial structure suggests it should be important.

-Section 3 of the paper examines empirically those features of bank and firm balance sheets that our theoretical discussion suggests are most relevant to the quantitative importance of the lending channel.
-In particular we document how factors such as the structure of reserve requirements and the composition of external firm finance have changed over time.
-Our analysis shows that the lending channel should have played a much greater role in the pre-1929 era than during the post-World War II period, especially the early part of this period.
+Section 8.2 examines empirically those features of bank and firm balance sheets that our theoretical discussion suggests are most relevant to the quantitative importance of the lending channel.
+In particular we document how such factors as the structure of reserve requirements and the composition of external firm finance have changed over time.
+Our analysis shows that the lending channel should have played a much greater role in the pre-1929 era than during the early part of the post-World War II period.

-In Section 4 we present new evidence on the lending channel by determining whether measures of the importance of bank lending behave differently across periods characterized by differences in those factors that our theoretical discussion suggests determine the strength of the lending channel.
+In section 8.3 we present new evidence on the lending channel by determining whether measures of the importance of bank lending behave differently across periods characterized by differences in those factors that our theoretical discussion suggests determine the strength of the lending channel.
 The measures we consider are the spread between the interest rate on bank loans and the interest rate on commercial paper, the ratio of bank loans to other sources of credit (the "mix"), and the relation between bank loans and output after monetary contractions and in more ordinary times.
 We find little evidence that these measures of the importance of the lending channel change across time periods in the ways implied by changes in financial structure and institutions.

-Section 5 concludes the paper.
+Section 8.4 concludes the paper.
 The evidence we present can be interpreted in at least two ways.
 On the one hand, it may indicate that traditional indicators of the importance of the lending channel are not useful.
 On the other hand, it may indicate that the lending channel has not been particularly important in any sample period.
 Our analysis does not rule decisively on which of these two explanations is correct.
-However, since the most obvious indicators of the lending channel fail to provide consistent evidence of its importance we believe proponents of this view are likely to have a difficult time providing a compelling case for its empirical relevance.
+However, since the most obvious indicators of the lending channel fail to provide consistent evidence of its importance, we believe proponents of this view are likely to have a difficult time providing a compelling case for its empirical relevance.

-2 Framework for Analysis
+8.1 Framework for Analysis